SOUND FOUNTAIN

 BIAS COMPENSATION

-When a record is turning, and the needle tip is held in a spiral groove and is following this groove, a force will be excercised on the arm and cartridge.
-This is a centripetal force (CF) which will move the cartridge towards the spindle.
-The arm can only move in a radial way as it is held in position by the pivot.
-The result is that there will be an increased pressure on the groove wall which contains the sound of the left channel.
-In order to neutralize this force, and to give both groove walls equal pressure, it is necessary to apply a counteracting force at the other end of the arm, passed the pivot.
-The force to be apllied is called side thrust compensation or bias compensation.
+In order to neutralize this force, and to give both groove walls equal pressure, it is necessary to compensate this effect by applying a counteracting force at the other end of the arm, passed the pivot (BA).
+The force to be applied is called side thrust or bias compensation.
 It is done by means of a pending weight or a magnetic force.
-(Note: A linear / parallel tracking arm does not need this correction.)

 You may also play the tracks of a test record containing heavily modulated signals for left and right, and listen carefully at what level of bias compensation + down force the distortion is the least, or even completely absent.

-If you are a perfectionist, you may connect an oscilloscope alternately to the left and right outputs of your preamplifier (or the Record Out sockets), and check the bias adjustment by playing the test with separate left and right channel signals, in various modulations, starting at 50 mu.
+If you are a perfectionist, you may connect an oscilloscope alternately to the left and right outputs of your preamplifier (or the Record Out sockets), and check the bias adjustment by playing the test with separate left and right channel signals, in various modulations, starting at 50 um.

-The use of a Record Weight and/or The Universal Record Stabilizing Ring makes it possible to choose a more precise downforce and bias as the use of these does reduce distortion already to a great extend.
+Record Clamp or Weight and/or The Universal Record Stabilizing Ring makes it possible to choose a more precise downforce and bias as the use of these gadgets do reduce distortion already to a great extend.
 This will result in a better adjustment and a much better signal.

 A correctly adjusted downforce combined with the right bias